 Le Guin will show, as the story unfolds, how her main character must use his imagination to understand the Gethenians, the race he must persuade to join the Ekumen.

 Although the opening explicitly tells us about a general childhood experience, it also implicitly shows context for the events of the story.
-We can infer from this opening Genly is investigating something (due to the mention of a report) and that there are past experiences (ideas taught on their home planet) that will prove relevant to his investigation.
+We can infer from this opening Genly is investigating something (due to the mention of a report).
+We can also infer that there are past experiences that will prove relevant to Genly’s investigation.

 Telling is also useful when you need to get characters from setting A to B, without anything eventful taking place during this passage.
 Think of a play – from act to act, the curtain might fall while stagehands change the backdrop.
 You’re the stagehand of your story and sometimes ‘telling’ is the quickest, easiest way to change the scenery.